frckbrice/social-media-frontend/README.md

 # Key functionalities

+- User authentication: One tap authentication using google Oauth, log in, and log out.
 - add DM user from your list of contact
 - create group of user
 - realtime communication using websocket